Attendance

 - Personal illness: individuals whose attendance in school will endanger their health or the health of others.
 Medical documentation may be required upon the return to school for the purpose of validating a serious or extended illness.

-- Serious illness or death in immediate family, formal documentation of a funeral brochure, program, or obituary is required to be excused.
+- Death in immediate family: formal documentation of a funeral brochure, program, or obituary may be required to be excused.

 - Voter Registration (18 years or older) or voting